scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 image 'Mandelbrot Set'.
 The textual representation of the layout in Figure :ref:`layout` (see Out[6] of Figure :ref:`customization`) shows how the supplied label is used in the attribute-based indexing scheme of the layout.
-The strings 'Image', 'Overlay', 'Hline' and 'Curve' are default group names, but you can supply your own names to define semantic groupings for your data.
+The strings 'Image', 'Overlay', 'HLine' and 'Curve' are default group names, but you can supply your own names to define semantic groupings for your data.